Mohsin2686/License-Plate-Detection-and-Recognition/README.md

 # License-Plate-Detection-and-Recognition

-This project combines YOLO (You Only Look Once) for cars and thlicense plate detection and PaddleOCR for optical character recognition to identify license plate numbers from images or video streams.
+This project combines YOLO (You Only Look Once) for cars detections and PaddleOCR for optical character recognition to identify license plate numbers from images or video streams.

 ### Setup the environment